Pawventures

 Step 1: Microchip (Timeline Critical)

-• Microchip documentation — From the implanting veterinarian, including chip number and implant date
+• Microchip documentation — from the implanting veterinarian, including chip number and implant date

 Step 2: Rabies Vaccination (Timeline Critical)

-• Primary rabies vaccination — Administered by a licensed veterinarian after microchip implantation
+• Primary rabies vaccination — administered by a licensed veterinarian after microchip implantation

-• Vaccination record — Must include: microchip number, vaccine product name, batch number, date administered, expiration date, veterinarian’s details and signature
+• Vaccination record — must include: microchip number, vaccine product name, batch number, date administered, expiration date, veterinarian’s details and signature

 Step 3: EU Health Certificate

-• USDA APHIS-compliant EU Health Certificate — Completed in full by a USDA-accredited veterinarian
+• USDA APHIS-compliant EU Health Certificate — completed in full by a USDA-accredited veterinarian

-• Certificate language — Must be in English plus the official language of the destination EU country.
-USDA APHIS provides the correct bilingual form.
+• Certificate language — must be in English plus the official language of the destination EU country; USDA APHIS provides the correct bilingual form

-Step 4: Tapeworm Treatment (for UK Entry)
+Step 4: Tapeworm Treatment (UK Entry Only)

 EU Health Certificate Validity